juanjosefernandez/chatroom/README.md

+# chatroom

+chatroom is a simple, user friendly chat room done as an excercise that utilizes WebSockets to perform communication via Ruby on Rails’ ActionCable using Rails 6 and Ruby 2.7.

+## Installation

 ##### Prerequisites

-The setups steps expect following tools installed on the system.
+This installations expects the following to be installed on the system.

+- Git
 - Ruby [2.7.0](https://www.ruby-lang.org/en/news/2019/12/25/ruby-2-7-0-released/)
 - Rails [6.0.3.4](https://rubygems.org/gems/rails/versions/6.0.3.4)
 - [Redis](https://redis.io/)